 As mentioned in the introduction, the main focus of this investigation is to identify a robust phenomenological law in order to estimate the fatigue lifetime of an engineering component.
 For the sake of efficient use in the industrial development process, the classical models are preferable.
-Therefore, a number of most common classical models in the field of LCF/TMF including strain-based and energybased models are considered and their advantageous and disadvantageous are discussed.
+Therefore, a number of most common classical models in the field of LCF/TMF including strain-based and energyconsidered and based models are their advantageous and disadvantageous are discussed.